-For a while, it looked like the Revolution was down and out.
-With HSBC nerfing points for insurance and utilities, the last vestige of a use case for this card disappeared.
-Then came a revolution (it’s not easy thinking up puns, you know) as HSBC gave the product a major makeover, turning it from paperweight to wallet essential.
+It wasn’t too long ago that it looked like the HSBC Revolution was down and out.
+With a maximum earn rate of just 2 mpd and HSBC nerfing points for insurance and utilities, the last vestige of a use case disappeared.

 Overview: HSBC Revolution

 Let’s start this review by looking at the key features of the HSBC Revolution.

 |Annual Fee||None||Min. |

 |Special Earn||4.0 mpd on selected online and contactless payments||Airport Limo?||No|

 How much must I earn to qualify for a HSBC Revolution?